A Look at the April 23 Community Roundtable

-Today I attended the Community Roundtable’s CR Live Lunch at Flatbread Company in Bedford, Massachusetts.
-The Community Roundtable is “a peer network for community managers and social media practioners.”.
+On April 23 I attended the Community Roundtable’s CR Live Lunch at Flatbread Company in Bedford, Massachusetts.
+The Community Roundtable is “a peer network for community managers and social media practitioners.”

 The subject of automatic direct messages thanking one for following came up.
 Everyone agreed that these are essentially impersonal and of little value.
-However, direct messages should still be read as people do sometimes still take the time to handcraft them.
+However, you should still read direct messages as people do sometimes still take the time to handcraft them.

 Since the group was slanted more than usual in the direction of people with more technical backgrounds (versus those of us who were or are more strictly community managers), the discussion turned more technical.

 There was also a discussion about meta tagging on the ‘Web.
-How are things categorized?
+How do you categorize things?
 One question was about music (more specifically, classical music).
 There is already some offline categorization.
 So how can that be adequately and accurately transferred to the Internet?

 Finally, in one of the areas where the Community Roundtable truly excels, the participants talked a little bit about how isolating the role sometimes can be.
 For a social and community-oriented type of role, a lot of us spend a great deal of time at our desks.

 Even in a larger company not specifically dedicated to online communities, the role of the Community Manager can sometimes be solitary.
 Being together, exchanging information or tips, or just commiserating, does a lot to dispel any feelings of isolation.